quicwg/base-drafts/draft-ietf-quic-transport.md

 to the current state of that connection.
 Packets are associated with existing connections using connection ID if it is present; this might include connection IDs that were advertised using NEW_CONNECTION_ID ({{frame-new-connection-id}}).
-For connections with incomplete cryptographic handshakes packets with the long header are associated with an existing connection using the tuple of source and destination IP addresses and ports.
+For connections with incomplete cryptographic handshakes, packets with the long header are associated with an existing connection using the tuple of source and destination IP addresses and ports.
 An endpoint that chooses a zero-length connection ID also uses the address tuple to identify which connection a packet